 Fractures can be life-changing.
 For me, it was a positive experience because I then made the choice to focus on my health by making small changes.
 But, that’s not always the case.
-My mother, 84, fell in her bathroom on New Year’s Day three years ago, broke her hip, had emergency surgery, and has been in and out of the ER and rehab ever since.
+My mother, 84, fell in her bathroom on January 1st, 2018, broke her hip, had emergency surgery, and has been in and out of the ER and rehab ever since.
 Her life has changed in many ways.
 Completely mobile before she fell, she now depends on a wheelchair and sometimes a walker to get around.
 My mother is no longer living independently in her own home, but now lives in an assisted living facility, with private care, where she can get the help she needs.

 A few years ago I joined the National Osteoporosis Foundation as Bone Health Ambassador and to serve on the board as a trustee.
 It is an honor to work with some of the top medical professionals in the country to bring the most up-to-date information about bone health to the public.
 My main role is to get the message of prevention out there to all of you and to build awareness of the often life-changing risks of fractures, especially in older people.